paul-hammant/tbd/content/expanding-contracting-monorepos/index.md

 In Google, rather than feed into the backlog of the team that maintains `TheORMweBothDependOn` (which may exist as a part-time committee rather than a team), the developer in question would make the change themselves.
 Perhaps they had made it in the same commit as the first usage of it for `MyTeamsApplication`.
-In the code review cycle (Google practice common code ownership), the approvers for the `TheORMweBothDependOn` would see all the changes together.
+In the code review cycle (Google practices common code ownership), the approvers for the `TheORMweBothDependOn` would see all the changes together.
 The larger change is all accepted or rejected (to be remediated) atomically.